madsd/appworkshop/_entries/01-01 prerequisites.md

 If you want to use Visual Studio Code, you can find it here <https://code.visualstudio.com/download> - but any text editor will work

 Also please authenticate your Azure CLI by running the command below on your machine and following the instructions.
-Ensure you are in the right subscription.
+Ensure you have the right subscription in context.

 ```sh
 az login